What Is an Industrial Hygienist and What Do They Do?

 • Research institutions

-Is there good career progression for an industrial hygienist?
+Career progression for an industrial hygienist

 Another increasingly popular alternative to a salaried industrial hygienist role is for you to move into consulting.
 In addition to the financial reward of excellent consulting rates, consultancy can give you more freedom to plan your work hours and vacation time.